A botany graduate, Nithya Venkat enjoys writing about plants that help sustain life on planet Earth.

-1. The wood of pine trees is used in the manufacture of paneling, window frames, floors, roofing, furniture.
+1. The wood of pine trees is used in the manufacture of paneling, window frames, floors, roofing, and furniture.
 Pine plantations are grown specially to harvest timber.
 Pine plantations can be harvested after thirty years for timber.
-The value of the harvested wood increases as the age of the pine trees increase.
+The value of the harvested wood increases as the age of the pine trees increases.

 2. Some species of Pine have large pine seeds (pine nuts).
 Pinus sibirica, Pinus koraiensis, Pinus pinea, Pinus gerardiana, Pinus monophylla, Pinus edulis are some of the pine trees from which pine nuts are harvested.
 These pine nuts are used for cooking and baking purposes.

 3. Pine trees are rich in a resin called High-Terpene resin.
 The High-Terpene resin is distilled to get turpentine.